TTangNingzhi/sandwichtest-code-completion/ReadMe.md

 ## Dataset Structure & Assumptions

-The data is expected to follow the **default structure** after preprocessing using the `preprocess.py` script from `ase2025-starter-kit`.
+The data is expected to follow the **default structure** after preprocessing using the `prepare_data.sh` script from `ase2025-starter-kit`.
 By default, the container is executed from the **root directory of `ase2025-starter-kit`**, with the following folders mounted:
 * `/data`: preprocessed dataset
 * `/predictions`: output directory for generated context files